CrashBandicoot0001/YeetSaber/README.md

 this stand alone version was forked so that it can be changed and developed independent of the original demo.

-# About the implementation
+# About
 This game uses godot 4.2-dev4.
-The implementation supports to load and play maps from [BeatSaver](https://beatsaver.com/).
+The implementation supports can load and play standard maps from [BeatSaver](https://beatsaver.com/).

-There is one demo song included that is part of the deployed package.
+There is one demo song bundled with releases.

-You can play custom songs by downloading them in the in-game menu.
+You can play custom songs by downloading them from the in-game BeatSaver panel.

 # Credits
 The included Music Track is Time Lapse by TheFatRat (https://www.youtube.com/watch?v=3fxq7kqyWO8)

 # Licensing
-The source code of the godot beep saber / open saber / Yeet Saber game in this repository is licensed under an MIT License.
+The source code of the Godot beep saber / open saber / Yeet Saber game in this repository is licensed under an MIT License.